New Rules for Assisted Living Facility: Staffing & Training Compliance

 Preparing for the Future of Assisted Living

 New assisted living regulations point towards a priority for quality, transparency, and responsibility.
-Being rule-compliant isn’t merely a question of checking your basics of obligation, but is a means of showing that all your policy and caregiver training work improves the quality of life for your residents.
+Being rule-compliant isn’t merely a question of checking your basics of obligation but is a means of showing that all your policy and training work improves the quality of life for your residents.

-Facilities that incorporate investment in electronic records, recurrent staff training, and staff empowerment will significantly meet the needs for assisted living centers, but set a new standard for quality care.
+Facilities that invest in electronic records, caregiver training, and staff empowerment can better meet the needs of assisted living centers.
+Such investments also help set a new standard for quality care.

 FAQs for Aspiring Caregivers